 Household products of the " magic mirror " type are often used.

 The oily formula of these products stains leathers and leaves a whitish deposit on the fabrics, this damage is irreversible on the fabrics.

-The better the polished surface is done, the easier it will be to maintain your brass and keep their shine and shine.
+The better the polished surface, the easier it will be to maintain your brasses and retain their luster and shine.
 A badly polished brass will not be able to keep the same aspect.
 If you clean your brasses regularly and the brasses are perfectly polished, you will always have a nice trunk.

 Conversely, brushed brass cannot be maintained, it will also oxidize much faster.
 So be careful.